-A public hearing is anticipated to be held in late summer/early fall of 2024 upon approval of this draft EA for public viewing.
-Similar to the public meeting, notices will be mailed and published in both Spanish and English language newspapers.
-Language translation services and other accommodations will also be provided upon request.
-Comments and responses will be included in Appendix G.
+Similar to the public meeting, notices were mailed and published in both Spanish and English language newspapers.
+Language translation services and other accommodations were also provided upon request.
+The public hearing documentation may be inspected and copied upon request at the TxDOT Dallas District Office.
+Comments and responses are included in Appendix G.